abpframework/abp/docs/en/get-started/layered-web-application.md

 ![abp-studio-new-solution-dialog-additional-options](images/abp-studio-new-solution-dialog-additional-options.png)

 If you uncheck the *Kubernetes Configuration* option, the solution will not include the Kubernetes configuration files, such as Helm charts and other Kubernetes-related files.
 You can also specify *Social Logins*; if you uncheck this option, the solution will not be configured for social login.
+Lastly, you can specify the *Include Tests* option to include or exclude the test projects from the solution.

 Now, we are ready to allow ABP Studio to create our solution.
 Just click the *Create* button and let the ABP Studio do the rest for you.
 After clicking the Create button, the dialog is closed and your solution is loaded into ABP Studio: